 Location & Climate

-Volusia County, Florida has an area of 1,432 square miles, encompassing 16 cities and a population of 553,543 based on the 2020 Census Data.
+Volusia County, Florida has an area of 1,432 square miles, encompassing 16 cities and an estimated population of 564,840 based on ESRI data for 2022.

 The county is bordered on the west by the St. Johns River, and by the Atlantic Ocean to the east.
 With a shoreline of 47 miles, roughly the size of Rhode Island, Volusia County is about 25 miles northeast of Orlando, 30 miles north of the Kennedy Space Center, 90 miles south of Jacksonville and 250 miles from Miami.
 Picturesque DeLand is the county seat and Daytona Beach is known for as the “World’s Most Famous Beach” and home to NASCAR.